WØAK DMRAA club repeaters

 The Des Moines Radio Amateurs Association maintains an analog 2-meter repeater on 146.940 (negative shift) with a PL tone of 114.8.
-This repeater is funded by membership dues and donations and is identified by the callsign WØAK and is located in Des Moines at Fleur Drive and Park Avenue.
+This repeater is maintained by membership dues and donations.
+It is identified by the callsign WØAK and is located in Des Moines at Fleur Drive and Park Avenue.
 The repeater is a Kenwood TKR-750K2 with a Kenwood KSGPA22512 110 watt PA, TXRX duplexer and a rack mounted 35 amp power supply with battery back-up.
 The present system was installed January 2014.

 Trying to figure out the local repeater frequencies and tone codes for the central Iowa area?
 Look no further as we’ve compiled a downloadable list for you.
-Click here for the central Iowa frequency guide (PDF).
+Click here for the DMRAA Freq Guide January 2017

 For information on the Mid-Iowa Skywarn linked system, click here.